-- First, we are actually interested in situations with large geometric non-linearites, and the validity of this approach (based on linear plate equations) is not easy (Hui et al. 1998), as well as the practical computation of the stress intensity factors from the imposed large scale loading. - A second question is to deduce the direction of propagation from the values of the stress intensity factor.
+- First, we are actually interested in situations with very large geometric non-linearites, and the validity of this approach is not clear, as well as the practical recipe to compute the stress intensity factors from the imposed large scale loading. - A second question is to deduce the direction of propagation from the values of the stress intensity factor.
 What is the equivalent of the Principle of Local Symmetry?
-The stress field associated with k_1 is symmetric with respect to fracture direction, whereas that of k_2 is antisymmetric (like usual mode II).
-But the angular dependence of these two antisymmetric stress field is $k_2 = K{II} = 0$.
+The stress field associated with $k_1$ is symmetric with respect to fracture direction, whereas that of $k_2$ is antisymmetric (like usual mode II).
+But the angular dependence of these two antisymmetric mode is different.
+The condition for a symmetric stress field is $k_2 = K{II} = 0$ .
 Should we consider that these two conditions are necessary for a crack to propagate straight?
-But we only need one condition to determine an angle.
+We only need one condition to determine one angle.